AlexiLynn/CSC307app/README.md

-This is the GitHub repo from the first project in my CSC 307 class at Cal Poly.
+This is the GitHub repo for the first project in my CSC 307 class at Cal Poly.